GitHubDragonFly/AB-Modbus-Master/README.md

 If you need to run this app on x86 based Windows computer then you will need to replace the plctag library with its x86 version.

-Notes for Mac Mono version:
+## For Mono

-- This is executable file of slightly modified version of this project, which has both libraries separated from the executable file (because Mono is a bit finicky).
+- Mac Mono version is executable file of slightly modified version of this project, which has both libraries separated from the executable file (because Mono is a bit finicky).
-- You can create it yourself just by modifying this project.
+- You can also create it yourself just by modifying this project.
 - The `libplctag.dylib` library file is version 2.1.22, compiled on iMac G5 PowerPC (32-bit), while version 2.3.6 of the library is available in the [PythonTest_PPC](https://github.com/GitHubDragonFly/PythonTest_PPC) project
 - You can try replacing it with 64-bit Mac library available on the [libplctag releases](https://github.com/libplctag/libplctag/releases) page, which should be for Intel based cpu
 - Running it from terminal should work fine with standard user account but if it doesn't then switch to superuser account (sudo su)